ariutta/allene/README.md

-# allify
+# allene

-Tools to help work with the [alle](https://github.com/boennemann/alle) structure, which allows for editing multiple related projects in sync.
+The [alle](https://github.com/boennemann/alle) structure allows for editing multiple related projects in sync.
+Allene is a tool that makes it easy to:

-- `collect-local-packages.sh`: get name/repo for every dep in `./packages/`
+- set up your projects in the alle structure
+- update dependencies
+- find unused dependencies

+## Usage

+Run `allene --help` to see available commands.

 ## Sync mynixpkgs